lukemaxwell/cryptomonitor/README.md

 There are no db migrations (e.g. with Alembic).

+The collecition of articles is inefficient.
 Async parallelism could be maximised by using window query to get pending jobs.
 See [here](src/cryptomonitor/database/crud/article.py#103).

 There is a runtime warning from aiohttp visible in the logs.
 This appears to be a known issue with aiohttp https://github.com/aio-libs/aiohttp/issues/4282